 That, yes, you need that crazy work ethic and and belief in what you are doing.
 But, running a business also requires a humbleness, a commitment to continual growth, and the resilience that comes from those two things combined.

 So much of it the journey is mental– how you talk to yourself, the limits you set, fears that set in, and the ways that make you play small.

-It’s why I think every single book, podcast, program, journaling, meditation, and classes, workshops and finding people who are like you, are so important.
+It’s why I think every single book, podcast, program, journaling, meditation, and classes, workshops and finding a community of people who are on similar missions with their lives, are so important.